nyx-space/nyx/README.md

 # License

 The core of Nyx is provided under the [AGPLv3 License](./LICENSE).
-We are committed to keeping the foundational components of Nyx open-source and accessible to everyone.
+The foundational components of Nyx are open-source and accessible to everyone.

 By using this software, you assume responsibility for adhering to the license.
 Refer to [the pricing page](https://nyxspace.com/pricing/?utm_source=readme-price) for an FAQ on the AGPLv3 license.
 Notably, any software that incorporates, links to, or depends on Nyx must also be released under the AGPLv3 license, even if you distribute an unmodified version of Nyx.

 Starting with version `2.2.0-alpha`, Nyx now offers a set of advanced functionalities available under a `premium` crate feature.
 This feature operates under a **dual-license** model.